 These General Terms and Conditions apply to all offers made by Ciwit B.V. (trading under the name Castor EDC for Ciwit’s products ‘Castor EDC’, ‘Castor SMS’ and ‘MyConsent’), with its registered office in Amsterdam and registered with the Dutch Chamber of Commerce under file number 54723655.
 These General Terms and Conditions apply to all agreements regarding Ciwit’s services between Ciwit B.V. and its Clients.

-Please note that these Terms and Conditions are specific to Clients who are not located in the U.S., Canada and Mexico.
-Our Clients within the aforementioned regions will contract with Castor Research, Inc. under its U.S. terms and conditions which can be found on our website castoredc.com.
+Please note that these General Terms and Conditions are specific to Clients who are not located in the U.S., Canada and Mexico.
+Our Clients within the aforementioned regions will contract with Castor Research, Inc. under its General Terms & Conditions – North America, unless agreed otherwise, which can be found on our website castoredc.com.